-The Board of Trustees of Athens-Limestone County Public Library has delegated the responsibility for selection and evaluation of library resources to the ALCPL Director and has established reconsideration procedures to address concerns about those resources.
+The Joint Library Board of Limestone County and the City of Athens has delegated the responsibility for selection and evaluation of library resources to the ALCPL Director and has established reconsideration procedures to address concerns about those resources.

 Completion of this form is the first step in those procedures.